 It’s better for both of us if I leave her to enjoy my own fun frame.
 Not only is this more attractive but it also teaches her that I have a certain vision for my life and if she doesn’t want to be a part of it then she doesn’t have to be.
 This is the essence of wanting women but not needing women (and trust me, you’re going to fail at this quite a bit before it becomes a habit, I still fail with this sometimes and forget my vision for my life.
 The key is to keep going until you do get it.)

 Notice a few things though: my frame does not rely on her at all.
 I’m going to have fun regardless of her decision.
 It does not rely on her because if it did then my happiness would rely on someone other than myself.
 That’s not healthy.
-It is far healthier to take your own happiness into your own hands, and likewise, your frames should not rely on a specific person.
+Healthy is to take your own happiness into your own hands, and likewise, your frames should not rely on a specific person.

 It’s perfectly okay to have your frames rely on people in general.
 For example; one of the things that I want is that I want a woman or women in my life.
 I want sex in my life and I want love in my life.